YoamFarges/LaBonneCarte/README.md

 - [ ] Unit tests.

 ### Disclaimer
+- I am not affiliated at all with leboncoin.
-The code was just a fun project for me, in order to learn how to make Chrome extensions.
+- The code was just a fun project for me, in order to learn how to make Chrome extensions.
 It is not really in a clean production state (no tests, no real architecture...).
 Use it at your own risk.
-Also I am not affiliated at all with leboncoin.
+- Some sentences of the extension are in french only as the target website is french only.